 Paddy Power… The Original Guerilla Marketing Ireland Has Come To Know And Love

 As always being known for cutting close to the bone with their engaging stunts, Paddy Power once again delivered at Euro time.
 Before the England V. Russia game, Paddy parked up a lorry outside the Russian embassy with a cartoon Jamie Vardy bandaged arm, with the caption translated into Russian: “Chat shit, get banged.”
-It helped enforced Paddy’s image as head-honcho shit-stirrer No. 1, and gained tons of coverage around Europe.
+It helped enforced Paddy’s image as head-honcho shit-stirrer No. 1 and gained tons of coverage around Europe.
 Masters of guerilla marketing.
-And humorous stuff like this is guerilla marketing Ireland in particular would appreciate, just like us here at Rogue.
+And humorous stuff like this is guerilla marketing Ireland, in particular, would appreciate, just like us here at Rogue.

 One of the undoubted success stories of the Euros 2016, was the Icelandic team.
-A team, who’s country population numbers 331,904 people, actually reaching the quarter finals and beating England on the way is a huge event.
+A team, who’s country population numbers 331,904 people, actually reaching the quarterfinals and beating England on the way is a huge event.
 The Iceland Food company involved themselves with the team from the start from a marketing point of view, but it was their reactive marketing content that performed best.
 More specifically, this tweet about the English game: “Unexpected result in the bagging area.”
-This kind of timely interaction with their twitter followers proved very successful for Iceland Food, with the tweet gaining over 30,000 retweets, and enviable coverage.
+This kind of timely interaction with their Twitter followers proved very successful for Iceland Food, with the tweet gaining over 30,000 retweets and enviable coverage.
 This kind of guerilla marketing Ireland

-Having initially promised a huge marketing budget of over €80 million (including the costs of rights to be sole alcohol sponsor), Carlsberg adopted a successful, optimistic ‘If Calrsberg did substitutions’ campaign.
+Having initially promised a huge marketing budget of over €80 million (including the costs of rights to be sole alcohol sponsor), Carlsberg adopted a successful, optimistic ‘If Carlsberg did substitutions’ campaign.
 The premise was substituting pessimism (of which their target-British audience has much of), with optimism.
 The results can be seen in the video content they produced for the Euros.
-The highlight guerilla marketing twist they employed was dressing Chris Kamara up as an old-age pensioner, who then put the public’s good will to the test, with tickets to matches as prizes for a lucky few.
+The highlight guerilla marketing twist they employed was dressing Chris Kamara up as an old-age pensioner, who then put the public’s goodwill to the test, with tickets to matches as prizes for a lucky few.